 Why can't Coinbase send these funds back to me automatically?

 The Ethereum blockchain prevents transfers from being reversed and does not require the receiver to accept the transfer.
-If the funds were sent from another exchange, this makes it difficult to make sure that the deposit will return to the original sender.
-For these reasons, we cannot automatically return unsupported ERC20 deposits that are sent to Coinbase.
+If the assets were sent from another exchange, this makes it difficult to make sure that the deposit will return to the original sender.
+For these reasons, we can't automatically return unsupported ERC20 deposits that are sent to Coinbase, but the asset may be eligible for recovery.

 I sent BEP20 tokens to my Coinbase Ethereum address.
 How do I recover those funds?